 During inquiry lessons, class discussions might involve questions surrounding a single primary source that is analyzed together.
-For instance, the think-pair-share activity described earlier in this chapter, during which students compare three images, concludes with a class discussion.
-After the students have analyzed on their own and with a partner (the think and pair parts of the activity), the teacher might ask students a series of questions to allow them to share their ideas and to promote deeper reflection on what they see, think, and wonder.
-The teacher might start by asking simple, factual questions like, "What do you observe in the images?" to get the discussion started.
-The discussion might progress into questions that require inferences about the purpose of the photographer or artist who created the image.
-Finally, the teacher might ask students to consider why some Thanksgiving traditions have continued through the years and why others have come and gone.
-Throughout this and other discussions, teachers are encouraged to do as little talking as possible, allowing students to share their ideas and respond to their peers' thinking.
-Ultimately, though, the teacher wants students to consider how diverse groups have viewed Thanksgiving and how the holiday might be used to promote social justice.
+For instance, the think-pair-share activity described earlier in this chapter concludes with a class discussion.
+After the students have analyzed on their own and with a partner (the think and pair parts of the activity) a photograph showing students of color at Whittier Primary School studying "the landing of the Pilgrim fathers," the teacher might ask students a series of questions to allow them to share their ideas and to promote deeper reflection on what they see in the photograph.
+The teacher might start by asking simple, factual questions like, "What do you observe in the photograph?" to get the discussion started.
+The discussion might progress into questions that require inferences about the purpose of the photographer and about the nature of instruction at the Whittier Primary School.
+Finally, the teacher might ask students to consider the curriculum as it relates to students and teachers of color.
+Throughout this and other discussions, teachers are encouraged to do as little talking as possible, allowing students to share their ideas or respond to their peers' thinking.
+Ultimately, though, the teacher wants students to consider the cultural insensitivity and the promotion of white supremacy in a Thanksgiving curriculum that presumably ignores the kidnapping of the enslaved individuals who were these children's ancestors, instead establishing the pilgrims as their fathers.

 At other times during inquiry lessons, class discussions give students opportunities to test with their peers their interpretative answers to compelling questions and to respond to others' ideas.
 Researchers have found that discussions often have two distinct functions (Reisman, 2015).
 During exploratory discussions, students are encouraged to express ideas and respond to one another's interpretations with little teacher evaluation.
 Misconceptions that will later be corrected are left open for consideration with the awareness that students will discover their errors independently.
 Teachers can deepen students' critical thinking during exploratory talk by asking students to justify their interpretations with evidence or by asking students to evaluate a peer's ideas.
-And certainly, a teacher might need to take corrective action if a student's comments are hostile or insensitive toward other students
+And certainly, a teacher might need to take corrective action if a student's comments are hostile or insensitive toward other students ("Let's Talk," 2020).
+In contrast, during summative discussions, the teacher takes a more corrective role, overtly pointing out misconceptions and evaluating students' use of evidence and interpretations.
+Without such teacher involvement a discussion might leave intact or even reinforce students' incorrect views of the past, such as the errors common in the traditional Thanksgiving narrative.